Mastodon Mastodon

 What started as a joke—visiting the highest point of otherwise flat states—has turned into a legitimate travel quest.

 Basically, these are the highest natural points in each state that are easy to get to, meaning you can nearly drive right on up to the USGS marker.
 Many people are on a quest to visit the high point of every state—including the toughest ones like Denali or Mt Rainier—and call themselves “highpointers.”
 This is a nod to their quest, but one that you can chuckle while you complete it.
+As a Westerner, it just always feels a bit funny to think of a state’s high point as something that’s easily accessible.

 Where I’ve been so far: